icevelez/anchorJS/README.md

 This project was made as a proof-of-concept, a hobby, and for fun.

-It's predecessor ```HTML.JS``` which was a personal library that was made to solve my particular problem of generating HTML helped me create templates with ease but had a difficult time doing life cycle hooks such as rerendering, removing elements from the DOM, and having a consistent method of coding.
-When I finally used a Framework like Svelte & Angular, I had a better idea in solving those previous issues.
+It's predecessor ```HTML.JS``` was a personal JS library that was made to solve my particular problem of generating HTML alongside PHP and helped me create templates with ease but I had a difficult time doing life cycle hooks such as re-rendering, removing elements from the DOM, and having a consistent method of coding.

+When I finally started to use a framework like Svelte & Angular, I had a better idea in solving those previous issues.
 That's how AnchorJS came to be

 ## Should I use this in my next project?

-No, unless your project is just for fun, or if you're willing using this and its limitation.
+No, unless your project is either a test or for fun

 ## Maintainers